tony-oliver/mdview/README.md

 Finally, I got around to developing such a tool: this program, `mdview`.

 This was an ideal hobby project on which to learn the features and limitations of `gtkmm-4`, having previously used `gtkmm-3` on my last C++ GUI-based projects.
-It also gave me a good look at how `inotify` monitors and reports changes to files.
+It also gave me a good look at how `inotify` monitors (and reports) changes to files, as well as how to make the displayed HTML use the visual style adopted by GitHub and by markdown editors.

 ## Packaging